thetitan/thetitan/README.md

 My name is Alexandar I. Tzanov.
 You can call me either Alexandar or Al.

-I am a full-stack LAPM developer with sys-admin experience.
+I am a full-stack LAMP developer with sys-admin experience.
 I also have experience working with clients providing software development services as I guide their products through the software development life cycle.
-In addition, my experience with customer extend also to end users, providing primarily Tier 3 support.
+In addition, my experience with customers extend also to end users, providing primarily Tier 3 support.

 GitHub is home only to some of my projects.
 My active projects live in repositories on Google Cloud and Microsoft Azure.
 My Cloud experience range from organization/user and billing administration to App Engine, Datastore/Firestore, and Cloud Build on GCP, and VM, MySQL, and App Services on Azure.
 I have also used cloud functions for deploying custom APIs.